drshahizan/software-engineering/proposal/submission/sec02/Software/readme.md

 - Apply the agile methodology to iterate on new website features and enhancements.

 ### 6. Budget:
-For the student health and wellness management website which involves around 2000 users, the estimated budget is **RM 550,000**.
+For the student health and wellness management website which involves around 2000 users in Kolej Tun Dr. Ismail (KTDI), the estimated budget is **RM 550,000**.
 The budget includes the costs for 6 months of development and 6 months of maintenance for the website.
 - Hardware: **RM 35,000**\
 This could include purchasing or renting servers, storage devices, networking equipment, computers and other hardware necessary for the development and maintenance of the website.
 The cost might differ depending on the latest requirements of the website and the hardware components chosen.